hugowindisch/pillow/README.md

 #Other Remarks
 ##Relationship with NPM
 Pillow is very different from NPM.
 NPM publishes packages to a central repository or installs packages retrieved from a central repository.
 Pillow takes a package and makes it compatible with the browser.
-It is possible to install ender packages or pillow packages with NPM and then 'compile' them with pillow.
+It is possible to install ender packages or pillow packages with NPM and then 'use' them with pillow.

 ##Relationship with NodeJS
 Pillow packages are written the same way as NodeJS packages.
 A NodeJS package can be made compatible with pillow (assuming all its dependencies are also available in pillow) by adding 'pillow' to the list of engines in the package.json file.